helm/charts/stable/dask/README.md

 helm install --name my-release stable/dask
 ```

+Depending on how your cluster was setup, you may also need to specify
+a namespace with the following flag: `--namespace my-namespace`.

 ## Default Configuration

 The following tables list the configurable parameters of the Dask chart and